jayeesh729/jayeesh729/README.md

 ---

 ### 👨‍💻 About Me

+I’m a **Pre-Final Year IT student** with a strong interest in building intelligent systems and scalable web applications.
+I enjoy working at the intersection of **AI/ML, Full-Stack Development, and Cybersecurity**, where problem-solving meets real-world impact.

-- 🔭 I’m currently working on **Machine Learning & Web Development projects**
+- 🔭 Currently building **Machine Learning and Full-Stack projects** with a focus on performance and usability
-- 🌱 I’m currently learning **Data Science, Deep Learning, and Django**
-- 👯 I’m looking to collaborate on **Open Source & ML Projects**
-- 🤔 I’m looking for help with **Advanced ML Deployment**
+- 🌱 Learning **Deep Learning and Data Science** to strengthen my foundations
+- 🔍 Interested in **research-driven problem solving**, especially in ML and security domains
+- 🤝 Open to collaborating on **open-source, research, and impactful tech projects**
-- 💬 Ask me about **Python, Java, Data Science, ML, Django, Git**
+- 💬 Comfortable discussing **Python, Java, ML, Web Development, Git, and system design**
-- 📫 How to reach me: **(Add your email / LinkedIn)**
-- ⚡ Fun fact: I love solving coding challenges and exploring new tech 🚀
+- ⚡ I enjoy breaking down complex problems and turning ideas into working solutions 🚀

 ---